Real-Skill/sql-tasks/README.md

 female_weight_min
 female_weight_max
 ```
 We want to be able to roughly order breeds by height and weight.
-With structure above it's a bit difficult and may cause unnecessary query complexity.
+With the structure above it's a bit difficult and may cause unnecessary query complexity.
-The way it has to be solved is to horizontally aggregate height and weight; regardless of minimum, maximum and whether it is male or female.
+The way it has to be solved is to horizontally aggregate height and weight; regardless of minimum, maximum or whether it is male or female.
-In other words we want to calculate average value of height and average value of weight for each breed.
-Finally height and weight should be casted to an integer.
+In other words, we want to calculate the average value of height and the average value of weight for each breed.
+Finally, the height and weight should be casted to an integer.

-Second part of this task is to convert US measure units to metric SI standard.
+The second part of this task is to convert US measure units to the metric SI standard.
-Table `breed` describes all height values in inches and weight in pounds, but desired units are centimeters and kilograms.
+The `breed` table describes all height values in inches and weight in pounds, but the desired units are centimeters and kilograms.
-For dimension use 2.54 multiplier to get centimeters and for weight 0.4536 multiplier to get kilograms.
+For the dimensions use 2.54 multiplier to get centimeters and for weight 0.4536 multiplier to get kilograms.
-Result data set should be ordered by weight and height, both descending.
+The result data set should be ordered by weight and height, both in descending order.

-Your aim is to combine all requirements above and provide SQL view named `view_breed`.
+Your aim is to combine all the requirements above and provide SQL view named `view_breed`.
-The view should contain following columns: `id`, `name`, `origin`, `height`, `weight`.
+The view should contain the following columns: `id`, `name`, `origin`, `height`, `weight`.
-Please save view creation script in file `solution/view_breed.sql`.
+Please save the view creation script in the file `solution/view_breed.sql`.

-Table below shows results set of `SELECT * FROM view_breed` of valid solution.
+The table below shows the results set of `SELECT * FROM view_breed` of the valid solution.

 |id|name|origin|height|weight|
 |----|--------------|--------|----|----|